Published: January 2026

 Freed another 8 GB.

-After this, my PC went from 98% full to 68% full.
+My PC went from 98% full to 68% full after this.
 Everything got faster immediately.

 Fix 3: Update Graphics Drivers